 The Sargent Shriver National Center on Poverty Law publishes Clearinghouse Review, a journal focused on best practice in litigation and advocacy on issues related to social and economic justice.
 The Review has included many articles specific to veterans or military clients, including a special issue devoted to this topic in Sept-October 2009.
+(Note: They charge for downloading articles from the archive.)
 It also supports high quality training for the civil legal aid community around the country.

 State Bar Associations.
 Many State bar associations offer a special committee or section focused on military or veteran advocacy, with related training programs and other resources.
 The following is partial list of those programs based on current information:

 Veterans Pro Bono Consortium: This program matches eligible veterans needing representation before the U.S. Court of Veteran Appeals with private attorneys willing to take their cases on a pro bono basis.
 It provides free training and manuals to attorneys who agree to participate in the program.